isaacbutz280/Personal-Projects/README.md

 During the Spring 2021 semester I took MATH 401: Applications of linear algebra.
 During the course I completed weekly projects using iPython and Jupyter notebooks highlighting the different uses of linear algebra.
 Some cool topics include image compression, game theory, and least squared fitting.

-## cpp
+## Rust

-This folder contains a collection to some work I have done using `C++`. `C++` is my favorite programming language, so most of my passion projects are done using it.
+This folder contains work I have done using [Rust](https://www.rust-lang.org/).
+I am a Rustacean and love having fast code without manually managing memory.

 ## Capstone